View All 1921 Buffalo Nickel

 Description

 The 1921 (S) Buffalo Nickel is a nickel produced at the San Francisco Mint as part of the Buffalo Nickels 1913-1938 series.
-Total mintage reached 1.6 million.
-The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca), while the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
-Designed by James Earle Fraser.
+With a mintage of 1.6 million, this is a scarce issue — the scarcer of two mint variants, with 13% of total production.
+The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca) and the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
+The 1921-S is a key date with a mintage of only 1,557,000.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $92 to $3.1K depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3948.
-James Earle Fraser's Buffalo Nickel is an iconic celebration of the American West, featuring a composite Native American portrait on the obverse and a bison on the reverse.
-The 1913-S Type II, 1918/7-D overdate, 1926-S, and the legendary 1937-D "Three-Legged Buffalo" (a dramatic die-polishing error) are highlights.

 External References